ScorchedSkyes/ScorchedSkyes/README.md

 Please feel free to reach out!

-I have a passion for learninng code, if you have any recommendations or tips let me know!
+I have a passion for learning code, if you have any recommendations or tips let me know!

 ![Set your heart ablaze](https://media.tenor.com/jvbPYIiSRr4AAAAC/rengoku-kyojuro.gif)